cameronweibel/pibble/README.md

 When it is finished downloading, extract the image in your downloads folder by right-clicking and selecting "Extract Here".
 You can also drag the image into the downloads folder from the ZIP browser.

-*Download [Win32 Disk Imager] (http://sourceforge.net/projects/win32diskimager/) to write the image to the microSD card. *
+**Download [Win32 Disk Imager] (http://sourceforge.net/projects/win32diskimager/) to write the image to the microSD card.**

-Select the image file and make sure your the correct drive is selected!
+Select the image file and make sure the correct drive is selected!

 ![alt text](http://i.imgur.com/1tcICOy.png "Win32 Disk Imager")

-##Wi-Fi setup
+When it is completed load it into the Pi.

+###Connecting Raspberry Pi to Wi-Fi

 There are a ways to setup the Wi-Fi connection on the Raspberry Pi.
 We will use a headless installation, meaning there will be no need to hook up the Pi to a monitor over HDMI.